 When to see a doctor

-If you have a primary care doctor, talk to him or her about your binge-eating symptoms and feelings.
-Or seek help directly from a mental health provider.
-If you're reluctant to seek treatment, try to work up the courage to talk to someone about what you're going through, whether it's a friend or loved one, a health care professional, a teacher, a faith leader or someone else you trust.
-They can help you take the first steps to successful binge-eating disorder treatment.
+Talk to your primary care doctor or a mental health provider about your binge-eating symptoms and feelings.
+If you're reluctant to seek treatment, talk to someone you trust about what you're going through.
+A friend, loved one, teacher or faith leader can help you take the first steps to successful treatment of binge-eating disorder.

-Factors that can increase the risk of developing binge-eating disorder are:
+Factors that can increase your risk of developing binge-eating disorder include:

-Some of these complications can arise from being overweight as a result of frequent bingeing.
-Other complications may occur because of unhealthy yo-yo eating habits — binging followed by harsh dieting.
+You may develop psychological and physical problems related to binge eating.
+Some of these complications arise from being overweight due to frequent bingeing.
+Other complications may occur because of unhealthy yo-yo eating habits — bingeing followed by harsh dieting.
 In addition, food consumed during a binge is often high in fat and low in protein and other nutrients, which could lead to health problems.

 Preparing for your appointment

-Treatment of binge-eating disorder may require a team approach that includes medical providers, as well as mental health providers and dietitians with experience in eating disorders.
+Treatment of binge-eating disorder may require a team approach that includes medical providers, mental health providers and dietitians with experience in eating disorders.

 What you can do